MoWafy001/Resume-Creator-Script/README.md

 # Resume Creator
-This python script creates PDF resumes using variables from `vars.yaml`.

-The script puts the pieces in the `layout` folder together and replaces the variable names with their values in `vars.yaml`.

-If, for example, you have 3 links in your resume and want to add a 4th link, you can just add the 4th link to the `links` array in `vars.yaml`.

-The layout can be modified to use more variables if needed.
+This python script creates PDF resumes using variables from a YAML file.
+You can give it a YAML file to use, or a directory if you want to process multiple YAML files one after another.
+If no file name, or directory was passed, it will look for `vars.yaml` as its input YAML file by default.

 # Install requirements
 The script uses `pdfkit` which depends on `wkhtmltopdf`.